 - Have Class III or Class IV functional arthritis according to the standards set by the American College of Rheumatology.

 - Have Stage III or Stage IV anatomic arthritis according to the standards set by the American College of Rheumatology.

 - Have been declared legally blind (please attach a copy of certification).
 If you're in this classification, you must surrender your driver's license.

-- Have lost one or more limbs or permanently lost the use of one or more limbs.
+- Have lost at least 1 limb or permanently lost the use of at least 1 limb.

 Take the completed form and supporting documents to the nearest RMV office or mail them to the following address: